libmcu/libmcu/README.md

 A toolkit for firmware development.

 Simplicity and code size are considered first while trying to avoid dynamic allocation as much as possible.
+No linker script tweak required.

 The documentation of each modules are under the subdirectories.
 Some usage examples can also be found under [examples](examples) and [test cases](tests/src).